Note: Some of the podcasts in our original article have been lost to the podcast ether… We’ve replaced them with what we’re listening to now!

 Takeda Kunihito is a prominent Japanese academic who has courted controversy in Japan due to his views on global warming and other scientific issues.
 In this podcast, he talks about not only scientific issues, but politics, economics, international relations, philosophy and history among others.
 Kunihito San is a very eloquent speaker of Japanese.
 His style is clear and precise.
 The show tackles a wide range of subjects in monologue style, making this among the more enjoyable Japanese podcasts to listen to.

 So there you have it.
-Our summary of the best Japanese podcasts we’ve found so far.
+Our summary of the best podcasts for learning Japanese that we’ve found so far.
 I’m sure there are many other good ones out there.
 Do you know of any?
 Let us know in the comments!